 Chalk Hill Brewery

 Chalk Hill ales can be sampled during a free brewery tour and sampling, which lasts for around 45 minutes.
-The head brewer Rob provides a guided tour of the brewery offering information about the brewing process and reveals how we make the award winning Chalk Hill ales.
+The head brewer Rob provides a guided tour of the brewery offering information about the brewing process and reveals how they make their award-winning Chalk Hill ales.

 Also on the same site as the brewery is The Coach And Horses public house, where you can continue your experience with a refreshing pint, local food and sports on the tv!